Hafting

 Hafting is a process by which an artifact, often made of bone, stone, or metal is attached to a haft (handle or strap).
 This makes the artifact more useful by allowing it to be launched by a bow (arrow), thrown by hand (spear), or used with more effective leverage (axe).
 When constructed properly, hafting can tremendously improve a weapon's damage and range.
 It is estimated that hafted weapons were most common during the Upper Paleolithic and Middle Paleolithic.
-It is one or the earliest examples of hominins taking separate elements and uniting them into a single tool.
+It is one of the earliest examples of hominins combining separate elements into a single tool.
 The development of hafting is considered by archaeologists to have been a significant milestone.
-It not only was an improvement in the technology at the time, but also showed the progression of the human mind toward a world of complex tool-making.
+It was not only an improvement in technology at the time, but also a sign of the human mind's progression toward a world of complex tool-making.

-Hafting weapons is perhaps best known for its use by humans in prehistory, but it is still practiced by enthusiasts today and the handle of a tool such as an axe is still known as a haft.
-Many people still practice the hafting techniques by using old-fashioned methods to figure out the best way to attach a handle onto tools, while improving the overall structure and function.
-Hafting has evolved through the past and the idea can still be seen in the structure of modern-day tools such as hammers and axes.
-The methods and processes of hafting have also varied and evolved over time.
+Hafting weapons is perhaps best known for its use by humans in prehistory, but it is still practiced by enthusiasts today, and the handle of a tool such as an axe is still known as a haft.
+Many people still practice hafting using old-fashioned methods to determine the best way to attach a handle to tools, while improving the overall structure and function.
+Hafting has evolved, and the concept is still evident in the design of modern tools such as hammers and axes.
+The methods and processes of hafting have also varied and evolved.